opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 In this tutorial we provide the steps for enabling the data sources setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.

-## Try out multiple data sources in your local environment
+## Try out Data Sources in your local environment

 This tutorial uses a preconfigured data source and index pattern, and you aren’t required to configure settings.
 However, you’ll need to enable the multiple data sources setting in the configuration file before before getting started with exploring this feature.
 {: .note }

 Multiple data sources is an experimental feature that can't be deployed into production, but you can try it out with a sample data source and a sample index pattern.
 Before getting started, you must first edit the YAML configuration.
-The following section provides the steps to enable the multiple data sources feature.
+The following section provides the steps to enable the feature.

-## Edit the YAML configuration to enable multiple data sources
+## Edit the YAML configuration to enable the multiple data sources feature

-Dashboards is configured in the cluster settings, and multiple data sources is disabled by default.
-To enable multiple data sources, you need to edit the configuration in `opensearch_dashboards.yml` and then restart the cluster.
-To enable multiple data sources:
+Dashboards is configured in the cluster settings, and the multiple data sources feature is disabled by default.
+To enable it, you need to edit the configuration in `opensearch_dashboards.yml` and then restart the cluster.

+To enable the feature:

 1. Navigate to your Dashboards home directory; for example, in Docker `/usr/share/opensearch-dashboards`.
 2. Open your local copy of the Dashboards configuration file, `opensearch_dashboards.yml`.
 If you don't have a copy, get one from GitHub: [`opensearch_dashboards.yml`](https://github.com/opensearch-project/OpenSearch-Dashboards/blob/main/config/opensearch_dashboards.yml).